fwextensions/QuicKey/docs/index.md

 ![Closed tab](img/closed-tab.png)

 They are also returned when you type a query, though their score is discounted compared to open tabs.
-Showing closed tabs in the search results can be disabled on the *QuicKey* options page.

 Click a closed tab to reopen it in its original location and with all of its browsing history intact.

+If you don't want closed tabs to be shown, open the *QuicKey Options* page and uncheck *Include recently closed tabs in the search results*.

 ## Move tabs